sakethsimha/My-Work-In-Autonomous-Quadrotor-Formations/README.md

 My-Work-In-Autonomous-Quadrotor-Formations
 ==========================================

-Well, all the code I have been working on for autonomous communication between quadrotor is included here.
+Moreover the libraries forlder has all the code written for xbee communication and the Sample codes are included too.
+There might be few bugs and the work goes on to get what I need.